runshiftrunshift

 }

-summary vs proposed_action. summary is what the agent already did — a record. proposed_action is what happens next if the operator approves — a proposal. relay shows both in the gate slide.
+summary vs action. summary is what the agent already did — a record. action is what happens next if the operator approves — a proposal. relay shows both in the gate slide.

 schema reference